CaptainJ61/Round-Robin-Priority-Scheduler/README.md

-The code was made using a UNIX/LINUX VM avalible at Bradley called Putty. jobGenerator() generates a collection of "jobs" numbered from 1 - 100.
+The code was written in C++ and compiled using a UNIX/LINUX VM avalible at Bradley called Putty. jobGenerator() generates a collection of "jobs" numbered from 1 - 100.
 These jobs are then separated into 3 separate priority queues.
 The queues are then put through the jobScheduler() which then assigns a worker process to each job.

 Below is the list of the problems with the code given to me by my professor after submission: